North Paulding High School: Conditions during the COVID-19 pandemic

-In 2020, during the COVID-19 pandemic, the school was reportedly failing to follow CDC guidelines related to mask-wearing, and was accused of creating an unsafe environment for returning students.
+In 2020, during the COVID-19 pandemic, the school, following school district directions, differed CDC guidelines related to mask-wearing, and was accused of creating an unsafe environment for returning students.
 Principal Gabe Carmona said students would be punished if they publicly posted concerns about the school's COVID-19 response.
 At least two students were suspended for sharing photos of unsafe conditions within the school, though the suspension of one was later rescinded.
 Just a few days after the photos were shared, six students and three staff members tested positive for COVID-19.

-Academics
+Curriculum

 North Paulding High teaches grades 9–12.
 The school teaches on a block schedule, meaning the students take semester long classes.
 Many programs are offered in college prep and tech prep areas, including Business Education, Marketing Education, Construction Education, Automotive Technology Education, Engineering, Drafting and Design, Culinary Arts, Public Safety, Healthcare Science, and Cosmetology.

 Just before the beginning of the 2011–12 school year, the school secured a contract for an Army JROTC program.
 The students of the 2011–12 school year were the first to take advantage of this program.

-Extra-curricular activities and athletics
+Sports and extracurricular activities

 North Paulding offers many after-school clubs and organizations, as well as many athletic teams.
-Clubs include Chess, Chorus, Band, Beta, Drama, Foreign Language Club, FBLA, FCS, NHS, DECA, HOSA, FCCLA, Skills USA, Show Choir, and 4-H.
+Clubs include Chess, Chorus, Band, Beta, Drama, Foreign Language Club, FBLA, FCS, NHS, DECA, HOSA, FCCLA, Skills USA, Show Choir, 4-H, and JROTC.

-The school is a division AAAAAAA team region 5 in Georgia.
-Although it is a new school, North Paulding has many reputable sports teams.
+The school is a division 7A team region 5 in Georgia.
+The school competes in a wide range of sports categories.